-- The child is too sick to leave the house; - The child has an infectious disease like chicken pox, mumps or measles; - The child is incapacitated by injury preventing movement around the school; - The child has to honour a religious commitment or - The child is accompanying his or her parents on a family holiday which cannot be arranged in school vacations.
-(This should be communicated to the principal prior to absence and will be included on your child's attendance record).
+- The child is too sick to leave the house; - The child has an infectious disease like chickenpox, mumps or measles; - The child is incapacitated by injury preventing movement around the school; - The child has to honour a religious commitment or - The child is accompanying their parents on a family holiday which cannot be arranged during school vacations.
+(This should be communicated to the principal before absence and will be included on your child's attendance record).

-Wherever possible, dental, medical and other appointments should be made out of school hours.
+Dental, medical, and other appointments should be made out of school hours.